artemderkach/args/README.md

 - add more sophisticated parsing possibilities for flags `--fl=123`
 - add possibility for negative flag values (currently will be parsed as shourt flag)

-FIX:
-- figure the code for subcommand positioning (breaks if it is first)